UWPCE-PythonCert/PythonCertDevel/source/scripts/dict_as_switch.rst

 but I hope you get the idea.

-And if you establish a protocol for what those functions return, you can use the return value -- perhaps as simple as a True or FAlse to indicate success.
+And if you establish a protocol for what those functions return, you can use the return value -- perhaps as simple as a True or False to indicate success.

 Or a sentinel value to indicate it's time to break out of a loop.